awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-requirements.md

 ## Size of the Public Key<a name="https-requirements-size-of-public-key"></a>

 The length of the public key for a certificate depends on where you're storing it\.
 + Importing a certificate into AWS Certificate Manager \(ACM\): public key length must be 1024 or 2048 bits\.
-The limit for a certificate that you use with CloudFront is 2048 bits, even though ACM supports larger keys\.
+The maximum length for a certificate that you use with CloudFront is 2048 bits, even though ACM supports larger keys\.
 + Uploading a certificate to the AWS Identity and Access Management \(IAM\) certificate store: maximum size of the public key is 2048 bits\.

 We recommend using 2048 bits\.